SulimanKh87/taskhub-api/Readme.md

 CI runs on every push and pull request across all branches, ensuring pagination, indexing, and API contract changes do not regress.

+CI is intentionally configured to be deterministic:
+- Fixed test secrets are used
+- Celery runs in a single-process mode
+This ensures stable and reproducible test runs.

 ### ✔ What CI Runs Automatically